persistentsystems/corda-did-method/readme.md

 The Corda DID method allows targeting three networks by specification: [The Corda Network](https://corda.network/) (UAT and Live [environments](https://corda.network/policy/environments.html)) as well as [Testnet](https://docs.corda.net/head/corda-testnet-intro.html).

 End users that aim to _create_, _read_, _update_ or _delete_ DID documents can do so by interacting with a trusted node of their choosing.
-The API provided for interaction is exposing REST endpoints over HTTPS, using a JSON based envelope format closely aligned with the JSON-LD examples found in the [draft community report](https://w3c-ccg.github.io/did-spec/#dfn-did-document).
+The API provided for interaction is exposing REST endpoints over HTTP, using a JSON based envelope format closely aligned with the JSON-LD examples found in the [draft community report](https://w3c-ccg.github.io/did-spec/#dfn-did-document).

 When users interact with consortium member nodes, their requests will be handled by a _web server_ that transforms the requests into a [format suitable for Corda](https://docs.corda.net/clientrpc.html).
 The web server component is running in a process independent of Corda.